 Moving spent grain and yeast through the brewing process is key to quality beer production.
 Brew masters at the Victory Brewing Company’s newest brewery needed a reliable pumping solution for the difficult job of moving spent grain and yeast through the brewing process.
 They opted for a progressing cavity pump, citing the pump’s ability to smoothly convey the viscous and abrasive media created during a brew cycle.
 Victory selected a progressing cavity pump, based on its ability to pump under the higher discharge pressures needed to move the spent grain all the way to silos located outside the facility.

 A cold meat processor wanted to ensure its products were consistently high quality, while cutting costs.
-This case study explores how Salaisons Jouvin implemented vision inspection equipment to achieve its goals.
+This case study explores how vision inspection equipment helped the company achieve its goals.

 To combat the issues of contamination, many food manufacturers, who have previously relied upon manual sorting and inspection, are embracing novel technologies and sorting systems.

 In order to meet the global population’s growing demand for food, research by the Food and Agricultural Organization of the United Nations (FAO) predicts that the worldwide food manufacturing and processing industries need to increase their total output by 70 percent by 2050.
 This article will explain several ways to enhance the efficiency of food production.

 Almost a third of all food produced worldwide is never eaten, leading to 1.3 billion tons of food waste each year.
 This includes around 45 per cent of all fruit and vegetables and 20 per cent of meat.
 Just one quarter of this wasted food could feed the 795 million chronically hungry people around the world.
 By Steve Raskin, Sales director EMEA at TOMRA Sorting Food